ICLT 330-W01: Global Literature and Digital Media

 In this Core literature seminar, students will focus on a specific theme, genre or approach.
 In addition, the course will examine literature in relation to other disciplines.
 The content of the course will vary from semester to semester.

-This course examines the ways that power has shaped language and language has shaped power, analyzing texts and forms of media from throughout the world.
+Discussing the work of writers and artists from throughout the world, this course addresses the power of creativity.
 With technology as a focus, we will interpret texts in new ways using digital tools.
-Critiquing fiction, poetry, essays, film, and digital materials, we will consider the ways that writers and artists address such topics as identity, gender, war, the city, humor, comics, and popular culture.
+Critiquing fiction, poetry, essays, visual art, and digital materials, we will analyze the ways that writers and artists approach such topics as identity, gender, war, the city, comics, and popular culture.

 (Core: Communication, Literacy, Critical/Analytical Thinking, Interdisciplinary Mindset and Skills, Ethical/Moral and Civic Engagement, and Global Perspective/World View)

-2. Identify and discuss the main stylistic features of the literary texts studied and how these features affect the impact of each text.
+2. Interpret stylistic features of literary texts and forms of media and how these features affect the impact of each text.
 (Core: Communication, Literacy, Critical/Analytical Thinking)

-3. Compose a focused, organized, well supported, and clearly written analysis of literary texts.
-(Core: Communication, Literacy, Critical/Analytical Thinking)
+3. Compose a focused, organized, and clearly written analysis of global literary texts.
+(Core: Communication, Literacy, Critical/Analytical Thinking, Global Perspective/World View)

 (Core: Communication, Literacy, Critical/Analytical Thinking, Ethical/Moral and Civic Engagement)